Contrast and Color Accessibility

 Colour Contrast Analyser

 The Colour Contrast Analyser, or CCA, is a downloadable program for Windows and macOS that allows you to test contrast within any program.
-The program allows you to enter colors using RGB, hex, and HSL formats, and it supports testing of colors with alpha (transparency).
-But the main feature that sets it apart is its ability to use the eyedropper tool to measure the contrast of anything on the screen.
+It accepts RGB, hex, and HSL formats, and it supports testing of colors with alpha (transparency, but the main feature that sets CCA apart is its ability to use the eyedropper tool to measure the contrast of anything on the screen.

-To do this, select the eyedropper in thesection and use the eyedropper to select the text or foreground color.
+To do this, select the eyedropper in thesection and move the crosshairs to the text or foreground color using a mouse or the arrow keys.
 If the background is any color other than white, do the same with the eyedropper.
 CCA will notify you if the color combination meets AA and AAA requirements for text as well as WCAG 2.1 AA requirements for non-text content.

-CCA's greatest strength may also be its greatest weakness—it is separate from the web browser.
+CCA's greatest strength may also be its greatest weakness—it works outside the web browser.
 If an evaluator is comfortable digging into the HTML and CSS of a webpage, it is usually more efficient to use WAVE and Chrome DevTools to check contrast.
 But CCA is an excellent tool evaluating text in images, and it really shines when evaluating electronic documents, such as Word and PDF files.

 An earlier version, called "CCA Classic", is also available for download.
 The new version is more refined and useful overall, but the earlier version has a couple notable advantages: